Romney hoping South Carolina will give him new look

-CHARLESTON, South Carolina Republican presidential candidate Mitt Romney is hoping South Carolina will give him a second chance in 2012 and is banking on military veterans to help.
+CHARLESTON, S.C., Oct 6 Republican presidential candidate Mitt Romney is hoping South Carolina will give him a second chance in 2012 and is banking on U.S. military veterans to help.

 Consigned to a humbling fourth-place finish in the South Carolina Republican primary in 2008, Romney has some convincing to do to persuade the state's conservatives to back him this time over rivals such as Texas Governor Rick Perry.